Welcome to the Fail2Ban Setup on Debian guide, where we delve into the critical steps to fortify your system’s security.

 # Notes.: This is the port number that received the login-attack

-To conclude, I cannot guarantee everything above will work as described in this guide.
-Some modifications may be required, but making the necessary adjustments should not be hard.
+To conclude, I can’t promise everything above will work as described in this guide.
+Some modifications may be required, but making the necessary adjustments should be easy.
 Thank you for reading, and please share the article if you liked it.

 Thanks a lot, very nice guide to hardening fail2ban,